Project

 Actions #35

-Updated by Josef Grahn almost 12 years ago
+Updated by Josef Grahn over 12 years ago

 This has become one of my top grievances with Redmine.
 It makes a very useful feature (sub-tasks) almost practically unusable with our workflow, and almost any other workflow I can think of actually.
 As soon as you have added a sub-task you lose the ability to control the priority of the parent, which is where you really want to have the control, in a sort of supervisory role.